Smoothing Proximal Gradient Methods for Nonsmooth Sparsity Constrained Optimization: Optimality Conditions and Global Convergence: Introduction

-Another difficulty of solving Problem (\ref{eq:main}) comes from the non-smoothness of the objective function.
-One popular method to solve this problem using Alternating Direction Method of Mutipliers (ADMM) \cite{HeY12}.
-It works by introducing dual variable for the linear constraint and optimizing for a set of primal variables at a time, while keeping all other primal and dual variables fixed.
-The dual variables are updated via a gradient ascent strategy.
-As has been remarked in \cite{LuZ13}, ADMM generally gives unsatisfactory solution quality.
-Such result motivates the use of the Penalty Alternating Direction Method (PADM) for solving generally nonlinear sparsity constrained optimization problems \cite{LuZ13,tran2019proximal} .
-Projective Subgradient Descent (PSGD) has been proposed to solve nonsmooth one-bit compressed sensing problem \cite{liu2019one}.
-It works by iteratively projecting the intermediate solution to the nonconvex set after a sub-gradient descent update.
-Dual IHT considers applying projective subgradient methods to the dual of the nonsmooth problem for solving nonsmooth sparsity constraint problems \cite{yuan2020jmlr}.
-It is essentially a projected subgradient method for maximizing the dual.
+Another challenge in solving Problem (\ref{eq:main}) arises from the nonsmooth nature of the objective function.
+One widely adopted approach to address this issue is the Alternating Direction Method of Multipliers (ADMM) \cite{HeY12}.
+ADMM introduces dual variables to address linear constraints, iteratively optimizing primal variables with other primal and dual variables kept static, and employs a gradient ascent strategy to update the dual variables.
+However, it has been noted in \cite{LuZ13} that ADMM often yields unsatisfactory solution quality.
+This observation has motivated the exploration of Penalty Decomposition Methods (PDM) for solving generally nonlinear sparsity constrained optimization problems \cite{LuZ13}.
+Additionally, Projective Subgradient Descent (PSGD) methods have been proposed for solving nonsmooth one-bit compressed sensing problems \cite{liu2019one}, operating by iteratively projecting the intermediate solution onto the nonconvex sparsity constraint after each sub-gradient descent update.
+Furthermore, Dual Iterative Hard Thresholding (DIHT) \cite{yuan2020jmlr} applies projective subgradient methods to the dual of sparsity constraint optimization problems, offering proven guarantees on primal-dual gap convergence and sparsity recovery.
+Their duality theory establishes sufficient and necessary conditions for solving the original non-convex problem equivalently or approximately through a concave dual approach.